-- 1. (inflexible) Manual or semi-automated routing at datacenter uplink level.
+1. (inflexible) Manual or semi-automated routing at datacenter uplink level.
 Here the customer traffic is always routed to the same IP visible from outside, while there is a separate static IP per server for sysadmin ssh access.
 The customer traffic routing needs to be changed globally for the complete traffic to any of two datacenters, and thus is very inflexible.
 This model protects only against a full datacenter loss, but almost nothing else.
-Unfortunately, this model appears very simple to implement, so both staff and chief executive managers are sometimes preferring this "simple" model, although it causes headaches at operational level when really needed. - 2. (medium flexibility) Dynamic routing of customer traffic at the granularity of building blocks, or even per hypervisor / physical server.
-When automated appropriately, switchover is a matter of minutes, or even seconds.